elixir-lang/elixir-lang.github.com/_posts/2024-03-05-veeps-elixir-case.markdown

 Early on, the Veeps backend was implemented in [Ruby on Rails](https://rubyonrails.org/).
 Its first version could handle a few thousand simultaneous users watching a concert without any impact to stream quality, which was fine when you have a handful of shows but would be insufficient with the expected show load and massive increase in concurrent viewership across streams.
 It was around that time that [Vincent Franco](https://twitter.com/vinniefranco) joined Veeps as their CTO.

-He had an extensive background in building and maintaining ticketing and event management software at scale.
-So he used that experience to further improve the system to handle tens of thousands of concurrent users.
-However, it became clear that improving it to hundreds of thousands would be a difficult challenge requiring substantial engineering efforts and increased operational costs, so the team began evaluating other stacks that could provide the out-of-the-box tooling for scaling in order to reach both short and long-term goals.
+Vincent had an extensive background in building and maintaining ticketing and event management software at scale.
+So, he used that experience to further improve the system to handle tens of thousands of concurrent users.
+However, it became clear that improving it to *hundreds* of thousands would be a difficult challenge, requiring substantial engineering efforts and increased operational costs.
+The team began evaluating other stacks that could provide the out-of-the-box tooling for scaling in order to reach both short and long-term goals.

 ## Adopting Elixir, hiring, and rewriting the system